openHABian - Hassle-free openHAB Setup

 - Customized Bash shell experience

-- Customized vim settings, including openHAB syntax highlighting
+- Customized settings and openHAB syntax highlighting for vim and nano

-openhabian-config is included and provides the following optional settings and components:
+openhabian-config provides the following optional settings and components:

 - Switch over to the latest Milestone or Snapshot release of openHAB 2 unstable/SNAPSHOT build